lautik/e6-fzftag/README.md

 TODO
 -----

+* Database updates should be suggested - but not enforced -- if `ft` finds your database is old enough.

+* Support enumeration-type metatags, eg 'rating:(s|q|e)'
+  (it's possible to support ID-types like `pool:1234` , but this requires more work DB-building -- fetch at least the highest-used-pool-ID, but preferably all the pool names as well, so the user has confirmation the ID used is correct.)
+    * Arbitrary-content metatags like `source:` will never be supported.

+    * Tag type changing (`character:foo`) also won't be supported.

+    * The removal of tags (`-foo`) may at some time in the future be supported.

 * Read existing post tags and preselect those tags.
 Unsure whether fzf supports preselected tags, though.
-Should at least be able to remove already-applied tags
+Should at least be able to remove already-applied tags.

 Won't Do
 ---------